TOEFL 2026 Listening

 Інструкції: Які вирази з відео мають те саме значення, що й виділені вирази в реченнях нижче?

-2. Digital [ services, apps ] connect workers with customers quickly and at scale.
+1. Digital [ services, apps ] connect workers with customers quickly and [ in large numbers ].

-4. Gig workers often have [ uncertain, varying ] income and no [ financial support system ].
+3. Gig workers often bear all the financial risks of self-employment — [ uncertain, varying ] income and no [ financial support system ].

 [ unpredictable ] [ safety net ]

-7. Arabic music uses [ note gaps ] smaller than anything in the Western system.
+5. Arabic music uses scales with [ gaps between notes ] smaller than anything in the Western system.

 [ intervals ]